• OFFERING ABA THERAPY SINCE 2013 •

 As soon as you have a diagnosis, you should seek help for you and your child.
 The most effective therapy is ABA, and we recommend you prioritize ABA therapy and if you child is young, get a comprehensive program for your child as soon as you can.
 The best outcomes for ABA were for those who got it the earliest and the most intensively.
 There will likely be other therapies that can help as well including Speech and OT/PT which can address focused areas and can be coordinated with ABA therapy by the BCBA.

-Finding an organization for ABA therapy can be frustrating and time consuming.
+Finding an organization for ABA therapy can be time consuming and choosing between the organizations that provide such services is often not easy without some guidance.
 Look online for organizations that serve kids near you.
 Decide where you would like services to be, home, daycare, afterschool program, or clinic/center-based.
 If you get put on an agency’s wait list, keep looking.
-Most agencies will need to hire a Behavior Therapist to work 1:1 with your child because there are typically no available ones who are not fully engaged so getting started on calling and doing an intake as quickly as possible will ensure that you get the process moving.
+Most agencies will need to hire a Behavior Technician to work 1:1 with your child because there are typically no available ones who are not fully engaged so getting started on calling and doing an intake as quickly as possible will ensure that you get the process moving.

 How much does ABA therapy cost?